 Fitbit Charge 4 vs. Fitbit Charge 3: Taking a closer look at the Charge 4

 The most significant update to the Charge series comes in the form of the Charge 4.
 For years, we have begged Fitbit to add onboard GPS so we don't have to carry our phones on every run, walk, or hike to measure pace and distance.
 Fitbit listened.
 The newly released Fitbit Charge 4 comes with GPS built-in, and it's reliable.

-If you're swimmer, the inclusion of swim specific measurements gives the Charge 4 the upper hand over the older Charge 3.
+If you're a swimmer, the inclusion of swim-specific measurements gives the Charge 4 the upper hand over the older Charge 3.
 Active Zone Minutes is also new.
 It measures the amount of time you spend in elevated heart rate zones throughout your workout.
 The default setting on the Charge 4 is 150 minutes per week, which is the magic number thought to help prevent disease, improve sleep, lower anxiety, and maximize workouts.